 The zero tariff for Blue Badge holders in our off-street car parks has been dropped.

 But we know that customers who hold Blue Badges may need more time when they’re using our car parks.
 So a vehicle displaying a valid Blue Badge can get 1 extra hour of free parking on top of the time allowed once they have paid the correct charge for a space.
-Note: This does not apply to the 7 pay on exit car parks in Taunton.
+Note: This does not apply to the 6 pay on foot car parks in Taunton.

 The tariff boards in all our car parks give full listed regulations for disabled badge holders.